-Nitrous oxide is not indicated for every patient.
+Nitrous oxide is indicated for selective patients.
 Indications for use with the pediatric patient are:

 - Aid in the treatment of the mentally/physically disabled or medically compromised patient.
 Patients suffering from a mentally/physically, disabling or medically compromising condition may benefit from the use of nitrous oxide/oxygen analgesia/anxiolysis.
 Its effectiveness will vary from patient to patient.
 It may reduce the level of activity in a hyperactive child or extend the treatment time available for a patient with cerebral palsy.
 It is worth attempting before progressing to deep sedation or general anesthesia for treatment.